Cocoa could bring sweet relief to walking pain for people with peripheral artery disease

-Category: Environment Hits: 2Patients with peripheral artery disease (PAD) who consumed a flavanol-rich cocoa beverage three times daily for six months saw significant improvements in their 6-minute walking distance compared to a placebo, in a small, phase II randomized study.
+Category: Climate Hits: 1Patients with peripheral artery disease (PAD) who consumed a flavanol-rich cocoa beverage three times daily for six months saw significant improvements in their 6-minute walking distance compared to a placebo, in a small, phase II randomized study.
 While this data is preliminary and requires confirmation, it suggests a potential therapeutic effect of cocoa on walking performance in patients with PAD.

 Read more https://www.sciencedaily.com/releases/2020/02/200214084900.htm